Katsurayama Castle

-Katsurayama Castle (葛山城, Katsurayama-jō), also referred to as the Kazurayama Castle, is a Japanese castle in Susono, Shizuoka, Japan.
+Katsurayama Castle (葛山城, Katsurayama-jō), also known as Kazurayama Castle, was a Japanese castle in Susono, Shizuoka, Japan.

 Location

-The Katsurayama Castle is located on the summit of Mount Atago, 270.4 meters above sea level, towards the end of the eastward ridge of Mount Ashitaka.
+The ruins of Katsurayama Castle are located at the summit of Mount Atago, 270.4 meters above sea level, towards the end of the eastward ridge of Mount Ashitaka.

 History

-The Katsurayama Castle was built during the Sengoku period of Japan.
-At around 1557, Baba Nobuharu, one of the "Twenty-Four Generals of Takeda Shingen" decided that he was going to siege the castle.
-His plan fully went into action in March 1557 when him and 6,000 samurai and ashigaru succeeded in destroying the castle and killing the castle garrison.
+Katsurayama Castle was built during the Sengoku period of Japan.
+Around 1557, Baba Nobuharu, one of the "Twenty-Four Generals of Takeda Shingen" decided to besiege the castle.
+His plan was carried out in March 1557 when he and 6,000 samurai and ashigaru succeeded in destroying the castle and killing the castle garrison.